Level: Advanced (Level 3)Awarding Body: Edexcel

 What do I need to qualify for this course?

-The basic entry requirements – 4 grade 4s (C) at GCSE and preferably a grade 3 (D) in GCSE Mathematics OR a Double Merit in BTEC level 2 Diploma.
+The basic entry requirements – 5 4’s at GCSE and preferably a 4 in GCSE Mathematics and English OR a double Merit in BTEC level 2 Extended Certificate with a Merit Grade in Unit 2 Finance for Business.

 Who are the teachers?

-There are nine teachers in the department all with degrees or postgraduate qualifications in Business Studies, Business Management or Business & Marketing.
+The Business teachers within the department all have degrees or postgraduate qualifications in Business, Business Management, Business Information Systems, Business Admin or Marketing.
 Many have industry experience, which ranges from Retail Management to FMCG marketing, as well as actually setting up and running their own businesses.

 Many of the teachers are involved with enrichment activities.
 These include Young Enterprise, London Citizens, the book club, and the annual New York trip, which takes place in the spring.